israelwei/SVHN_Classic/README.md

 The challenge: implement a good classifier for the SVHN dataset without a neural network.

-The solution: detect the digits in images using MSER features and Strokw Width variation,
+The solution: detect the digits in images using MSER features and Stroke Width variation,
 		  classify the digits in each bounding box using the K-Nearest Neighbors method.
 		  I achieved an average F1-score of 80% on images of the validation set.